pradeepsinngh/Visual-Recognition-using-CNN/README.md

 6. VGG + Batch Normalization

 ## Data Augmentation:
 Since, my data set only had 60,000 test cases, which is quite less for a deep learning model (for eg: VGG).
 So, I have used data (image) augmentation technique to increase the number of images and also to improve the quality of images.
-This has helped me

 ## Overfitting and Underfitting:
 - Dropout